 Measles is endemic in many countries including The Philippines & Vietnam.
 Recent years have seen outbreaks in Brisbane after returning from countries like Bali, Thailand and The Philippines.
 There are up to 200 cases a year of sporadic Measles Australia-wide.
 The disease is also very widespread in North, Central & South America, and the Caribbean.
 Most Measles in Europe is “home grown” with only 1-2% of cases being imported from overseas.

 The infection is highly contagious and Queensland public health will go into overdrive.
-This always hits the headlines such as this Brisbane guy with measles in 2015.
+This always hits the headlines.
 The publicity serves a useful function.
 People need to know if they might have been exposed to the virus.
 Dates and times of public journeys or visits are made available so that potential contagion may be disrupted.

-If you think it’s possible you may have caught Measles, then please ensure that the practice are aware before you attend for your appointment.
-Medical Centres & Emergency Departments all take set well-established precautions for good reason.
+Please ensure that you let us know if you think you may have measles before attending the clinic.
+Medical Centres & Emergency Departments take set well-established precautions for good reason.
 One outbreak of measles in NSW in 2012 resulted in 16 cases of transmission of measles directly as a result of attendance at healthcare facilities.

 Measles immunisation is in the form of MMR (Measles, Mumps, Rubella).

 A single-dose MMR was introduced in Australia in 1966.
 However, Two doses of MMR are required for effective immunity.
 The two-dose MMR was introduced in 1994.

 Most people born prior to 1966 have been exposed to wild measles and therefore do not need immunisation.
 Yes, you read that correctly!
 Measles is so contagious that anyone brought up before the Measles Vaccine was available almost certainly has had Measles!

 The Australian immunisation handbook states: